AlexP37/Blackjack/README.md

 - You can split if you are delt two of the same cards and you bet amount is less than your total money (as per casino convention)
 - Once you have split, you play through your first hand, and then your second (as per casino convention)

+Double:

+- Doubles the bet
+- Hits one card
+- Either Busts or Folds
+- Note: as per casino convention, once a player doubles, their hand is automatically hit and then their turn ends, they either have a stand or a bust
+- Must have enough money (more than your bet) to double

 Placing Bet:

 - Type your bet (you can only bet below your total money), and then press enter to place your bet.